osg-htc/council/docs/Meetings.md

-Meetings of the OSG Council are quarterly.
+Meetings of the OSG Council are held quarterly.

 ## Logistics